dataq-instruments/Python_Beaglebone/README.md

 BeagleBone may have earlier version Python installed, so make sure you use **python3** instead of **python** to start the program

+Watch out, the default ASCII string format in Python is not the 8-bit ASCII in good old days, which DI-21xx/11xx/41xx/47xx uses, so one need to tell Python to construct ASCII in 8-bit format by inserting b in front of the string, such as b"stop\r" instead of "stop/r"